 When we acquire new property we will ensure it is a sound financial investment as well as an effective solution to clients' housing needs.

-This policy applies to all tenants living in dwellings managed by FACS Housing.
+This policy applies to all tenants living in dwellings managed by DCJ Housing.

 3. Policy Statement